heartshare/LXD-Backup-Script/README.md

 This script generates a new backup everyday at 3am.
 If you want to change this you can edit the file at /etc/systemd/system/backup.timer.

-All files relating to running as a service are at /etv/systemd/system/.
+The script that is run as a service is located at /etc/borg.d/.

 A log file is saved everytime it runs at /var/log/.